Alaska WIndjammer Kites

 Bill Glude in a good drysuit, coming in from a great session at Sandy Beach, Juneau.
 Photo © Lisa Miles.

-For water kiting, you can start with a good warm wet or dry suit, water kiting harness, water helmet, one twin-tip board, and one water kite in the 11 to 12m size range.
+For water kiting, you can start with a good warm wet or dry suit, water kiting harness, water helmet, one twin-tip board, and one water kite in the 12m size range.
 You will soon want two more kites to cover the typical Juneau wind range.

 Kiteboard gear on the beach